SilverLineFramework/silverline-account/tests/mqtt/README.md

 - Install a certificate to encrypt the transport layer between client nodes and the server.
 - There are two main routes depending on what is easy, but #1 is preferred.
   1. Generate a CA-signed certificate using Let's Encrypt, or another domain-approved process that is standard for your organization.
-  1. Generate a self-signed certificate for `localhost` testing, you can do this with `gen-tls-private-ket-crt.sh`.
+  1. Generate a self-signed certificate for `localhost` testing, you can do this with `gen-tls-private-key-crt.sh`.
 - Place the cert and key somewhere safe on the server rather than `./keys`.

 ## Generate Server JWT Secret